Version select#

 Monorepo approach (good for smaller projects)

 All versions live in a single branch.
-Use symlinks to sync conf.py across versions.
+Use symlinks or other mechanisms to share conf.py across versions.

 root/